sameerbjs/astro-shop-pwa/README.md

-# 🛍️ ShopEase - Futuristic E-commerce PWA
+# 🛍️ AstroShop - Futuristic E-commerce PWA

-ShopEase is a modern, futuristic Progressive Web App (PWA) e-commerce store built with **React**, **TypeScript**, **Vite**, and **Tailwind CSS**, using the Fake Store API.
+AstroShop is a modern, futuristic Progressive Web App (PWA) e-commerce store built with **React**, **TypeScript**, **Vite**, and **Tailwind CSS**, using the Fake Store API.
 It features offline support, service workers, and installability — delivering a native-like experience right from the browser.
 ---

 ## 🚀 Features